Mc-Zen/quill/src/decorations.typ

   labels: process-args.process-label-arg(label, default-pos: top) )

 /// Lower-level interface to the cell coordinates to create an arbitrary
 /// annotatation by passing a custom function.
 ///
 /// This function is passed the coordinates of the specified cell rows
 /// and columns.
-///
-/// - columns (int, array): Column indices for which to obtain coordinates.
-/// - rows (int, array): Row indices for which to obtain coordinates.
-/// - callback (function): Function to call with the obtained coordinates.
-The
-///     signature should be with signature `(col-coords, row-coords) => {}`.
-///     This function is expected to display the content to draw in absolute
-///     coordinates within the circuit.
-/// - z (str): The annotation can be placed `"below"` or `"above"` the circuit.
 #let annotate(

+  /// Column indices for which to obtain coordinates.
+  /// -> int | array
   columns,

+  /// Row indices for which to obtain coordinates.
+  /// -> int | array
   rows,

+  /// Function to call with the obtained coordinates.
+The signature should
+  /// be with signature `(col-coords, row-coords) => {}`.
+This function is
+  /// expected to display the content to draw in absolute coordinates within
+  /// the circuit.
+  /// -> function
   callback,

+  /// The slice can be placed `"below"` or `"above"` the circuit.
+  /// -> "below" | "above"
-  z: "below",
+  z: "below"

 ) = (
   qc-instr: "annotate",
   rows: rows,